konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/ner-ontonotes-fast/index_nb.md

 for doc in documents:
   doc.update()

-# define all needed Documents as added into the training dataset
 for doc in documents:
     doc.dataset_status = 2
     doc.save()

 def create_data(file_name, documents):
-    """
-    Create data structure in the format expected by flair and saves it in a txt file.

-    Each word is put on a separate line and there is an empty line after each document.

-    :param file_name: name of the file where to save the data
-    :param documents: dataset documents
-    """
     with open(file_name, 'w') as f:
         for doc in documents:
             doc.get_text_in_bio_scheme()